 She gathered the surprisingly dry logs and shifted them into one of the smaller niches delineated by fallen block.
 Taking another look around, she decided to risk the noise and fortified her position with some of the more manageable pieces of stone.
 That complete, she piled the logs according to regulation Alliance survival training, and tucked the dried flowers in and around as tinder.
 She fished out the metal chip she'd picked up outside, hoping it was enough like steel to spark on the flint.

 The fire crackling, slowly warming her small corner of the colosseum, she rummaged in her ammo packs for the nutrient bars she kept stashed there.
 Finding one, she ate half and tucked the rest away.
 No telling when she'd be able to find fresh food.
 Somewhat filled, she found the warmth of the fire beginning to lull her to sleep.
-She tried to fight it but, exhausted, she fell asleep propped up against a rough-hewn block of stone.
-In a life of strange happenings and a place of stranger ones, she didn't suppose she should have been surprised that she couldn't even sleep without dreaming something ridiculously weird.
+She tried to fight it but, exhausted, she fell asleep propped up In a life of strange happenings and a place of stranger ones, she didn't suppose she should have been surprised that she couldn't even sleep without dreaming something ridiculously weird.

 Shepard found herself in her apartment on the Citadel, staring out over the Wards and the cloudy nebula beyond.
 Behind her, the hiss of her door signaled an intrusion into her quiet sanctuary.
 The reflection in the glass showed the impossible, so she turned, hands still clasped at parade rest as she took in the man standing there.
 A man she hadn't seen in over a decade.
 A man she'd been told was dead.